 For example, T1N R1E would be the 6×6 block immediately to the NE of the intersection of a specific meridian and base.

 What is a Section?

 Sections are the thirty-six 1mi x 1mi blocks within a Township Range (each section is 640 acres).
 They are numbered within a Township Range as below:

-Within each section are four ‘quarter sections’, labelled using traditional compass directions as below:
+Within each section are four ‘quarter sections’, labeled using traditional compass directions as below:

 For instance, S ½ SE ¼ of Sec 10, T83N, R23W would be:

 - An 80 acre tract on the south half of the southeast quarter of Section 10, in Township 83 North, Range 23 West.
 Within the section that would be the grayed out tract below:

 One more example – SE ¼ NE ¼ of Sec 28, T84N, R35W:

 - 40 acre tract (quarter-quarter section) on southeast quarter of the northeast quarter of Section 28, in Township 84 North, Range 35 West